MFM Wind & Water Seal Underlayment: Important Details

 Review patterns buyers commonly mention

-Across buyer feedback, adhesion is frequently described as very strong.
-Material quality is also described positively.
-Buyers commonly mention that the roll is heavy, and some describe handling during application as challenging when the membrane sticks to itself or other surfaces.
+The roll is commonly described as heavy.
+However some buyers describe handling as challenging when the membrane sticks to itself or other surfaces.

 Pros